broadinstitute/SpliceAI-lookup/.github/ISSUE_TEMPLATE/issue-or-feature-request.md

 ---

-URL (url of page where you see an issue or have a feature suggestion):
+URL (copy-paste the url of a page where you see the issue or have a feature suggestion):

-Screenshot (optional):
+Screenshot (optionally, paste an image here):